armin-fx/BandedScad/doc/operator.md

   - do nothing with all added objects
 - `part_cut_all()`
   - remove a part from the main object
-  - remove from all other parts, except from the own part, defined in the same module
+  - remove from all other parts, except from the own sibling parts, defined in the same module
 - `part_selfcut()`
   - remove a part from the main object
-  - remove from the own part, defined in the same module
+  - remove from the own sibling parts, defined in the same module
   - do nothing with all other parts
   - this is useful e.g.
     if a hole must bored through the main object _and_ the added part
 - `part_selfcut_all()`
   - remove a part from the main object
-  - remove from all added parts, inclusive the own part
+  - remove from all added parts, inclusive the own sibling parts
 - `part_limit()`
   - defines a common hull for the main object, all parts they exceed this object will be removed